thomcc/GRID/README.md

-# grid
+# GRID

-A visual esoteric programming language.
+GRID: a visual esoteric programming language.

+Combines the character set of APL with the semantics of befunge.
+Comes with its own IDE.

 ## License